£20 a Week in London Shopping List

 - Took my own lunch to work

-- Set myself strict shopping lists
+- Set strict shopping lists

 First off, I stopped shopping at Tescos and Sainsburys, particularly Express and Local stores – where the prices are ramped up slightly.

 I went to Lidl’s.
 I’ll admit to being a snob so this hurt my snobby self-esteem for a while until I discovered how much I could buy under a budget.
 For the time being, I’m happy.
-Although I maintain it is still one of the worst places to shop in London – the crowds, the queues and the speed of which the cashiers put your food through is impossible.
+Although I maintain it is still one of the worst places to shop in London – the crowds, the queues and the speed at which the cashiers put your food through is impossible.